 Providence Health & Services RN - Transitional Care *Up to $10K Hiring Bonus* in Anchorage, Alaska

-Providence is calling a Primary Care Registered Nurse (RN) (Variable Shift, 0.9 FTE) to Providence Transitional Care Center in Anchorage, AK.
+Providence is calling a Primary Care Registered Nurse (RN) (Variable Shifts Available, 0.9 FTE, 36 hours/week) to Providence Transitional Care Center in Anchorage, AK.
 We are a community of caregivers delivering every day on our Mission to provide compassionate care that is accessible for all - especially those who are poor and vulnerable.

 $10K Hiring Bonus for eligible external candidates who meet all conditions for payment - this is in addition to the fantastic benefits and compensation package offered by Providence that begins on your first day of employment.

 Apply Today!
 Applicants that meet qualifications will receive a text with some additional questions from our Modern Hire system.

 Communicate closely with the resident and their family.
 Provide the Primary Nurse's name card to each family/resident to promote direct access to their contact person.
 Keeps the resident/family informed of needs or changes.

 Supervise overall resident care for a specific group of residents within scope of practice according to licensure.
 This includes performing a month end chart review, to inclues but not limited to, MAR, TAE, Physician orders match from month end to the new month prior to end of month to ensure that resident needs are addressed, documentation is accurate and interventions are achieving the desired outcome.
 Match the Resident Daily Care Plan to the Care Plan for accuracy.
 This includes review of the progress notes for any plans that may not have been brought forward at the time of the writing of the DAPIE note to the care plan and the RDCP.